How Nina Ricci’s L’Air du Temps Perfume Made Her Famous

 Emily Ratajkowski in a plaid suit at the Nina Ricci show as part of the Paris Fashion Week Womenswear Spring/Summer 2018Emily Ratajkowski in a plaid suit at the Nina Ricci show as part of the Paris Fashion Week Womenswear Spring/Summer 2018 on September 29, 2017, in Paris, France (Credit: Aurore Marechal / ABACA / INSTARimages)

-The scent was met with a moderate level of success, but it was two years later when Robert’s dreams of global fragrance fame would come true.
+The scent was met with moderate success, but two years later, Robert’s dreams of global fragrance fame would come true.

 The best-selling fragrance L’Air du Temps catapulted Nina Ricci to fame in 1948.
 Meaning “the spirit of the times,” the fragrance was created to capture the optimistic mood of the post-war era.